 C. Reed.
 Business Psychologist

-Books to help you edit your own manuscript before publishing:
+To help you edit your own manuscript before publishing:

 Self-Editing for Self-Publishers by Richard Bradburn